mfreer/eufar-egads/trunk/egads/doc/source/alg_development.rst

    * def _algorithm(self, **inputs**)

 5. Implementation of algorithm
-   The algorithm itself gets written in the _algorithm module and uses variables passed in by the user.
+   The algorithm itself gets written in the _algorithm method and uses variables passed in by the user.
    The variables which arrive here are simply scalar or arrays, and if the source is an instance of EgadsData, the variables will be converted to the units you specified in the InputUnits of the algorithm metadata.